Unbroken, the fourth and final book in the Rune Witch Mysteries is now available on Amazon Kindle

 Is my forever, I reminded myself.

 Then there was Gwen.
-The only person in my life who had been with me forever.
+The only person in my life who had truly been with me forever.
 As Nana’s best friend, she’d been there from the moment I was born.
 A constant visitor to the cottage, a voice on the end of the phone.
 I’d taken her presence for granted.

 As I sat on the edge of the bed and held her impossibly fragile hand, I wondered at her courage.
 Not many people would take on the burden of a death curse to save others.
 But Gwen was family.
-She wasn’t just Nana’s best friend, she wasn’t the little old lady who owned the magic shop, she was a part of us.
+She wasn’t just Nana’s best friend, she wasn’t simply the little old lady who owned the magic shop, she was a part of us.
 There wasn’t a memory I had that didn’t have Gwen on the fringes of it.

 Mam had given her a week at best, but as I looked at her head resting on a pillow that matched the whiteness of her hair and heightened the paleness of her skin, I wondered how true that was.
-I’d sat next to her for at least twenty minutes and if it wasn’t for the laboured rise of her chest, I wouldn’t be hard pressed to imagine her already gone.
+I’d sat next to her for at least twenty minutes, and if it wasn’t for the laboured rise of her chest, I wouldn’t be hard-pressed to imagine her already gone.

 I sighed.
-What do we know, Mam had asked.
+What do we know?
+Mam had asked.
 Not a lot, was the honest answer.
 But one thing was certain, we needed to move fast.

 A surge of anger flared within me and I resisted the need to pace for fear of disturbing Gwen.

 Dureth.
 God damn, Dureth!
 How could I have been so stupid, so wrong?
-I clenched my hands as I pictured his face and how much I wanted to punch it.
+I clenched my fists as I pictured his face and how much I wanted to punch it.
 I’d been too focused on what the curse could do to me, I hadn’t stopped to think what it would do to everyone else.

 I’d been such a fool.

 Dureth had sent Thomas and Dad to the ‘the land of my people,’ wherever the hell that was.
-I could only hope to find a way to break the curse once and for all, before he also sent Gwen to heaven.
+I could only hope to find a way to break the curse once and for all before he also sent Gwen to heaven.